 But could it not also be the case that many people simply found Maiden’s new music less interesting than the older stuff?
 In all honesty, does No Prayer For The Dying hold a candle to Powerslave (1984)?
 Was it the changing times that hurt Maiden, or did they fail to deliver the goods?

 The declining fortunes of Iron Maiden were signs of things to come.
-The 90s had started, and Maiden’s challenges had just begun…
+The 1990s had arrived, and Maiden’s challenges had just begun.